 Hulagu received invitations from a number of organizations to perform; Great Plains Puppet Train, National Puppet Festival, and La MaMa Puppet Festival, to name a few.
 He frequently receives such invitations from similar organizations in the U.S and Europe.

-Hulagu made history as the first artist to introduce Karagoz character —in its 500 years history– to Broadway.
+Hulagu made history as the first artist to introduce Karagoz character —in its nearly 700 years history– to Broadway.

 He is a member of UNIMA USA.